 The idea of remaking Dawn of the Dead is audacious in a way, and Zack Snyder’s 2004 “remake” manages to be shockingly effective, if somewhat missing some of the charm of the original.
-The original film is certainly no light romp by any means, but as I remarked upon, there’s a definite sense of levity, with the mall setting providing a chance for lighter character beats.
+The original film is no romp by any means, but as I’ve previously remarked upon, there’s a definite sense of levity, with the mall setting providing a chance for lighter character beats.
 The cheap low-budget nature of the original, with its shabby, shambling zombies, is endearing in a way.
-Though not an expensive film by modern standards, the 2004 Zack Snyder adaptation looks and feels like it takes full advantage of its $26 million budget, bringing out a high level of technical craft.
+Though not an expensive film by modern standards, the 2004 Zack Snyder adaptation looks and feels like it takes full advantage of its $26 million budget, bringing a high level of technical craft to the proceedings.
 The zombies here are incredibly active and quick beasts, fueling an almost unrelentingly violent film.

-Though Dawn of the Dead contains many of the elements of the original film, it seems somewhat disingenuous to call it a remake.
+Though Dawn of the Dead contains many of the elements of the original film, it seems almost disingenuous to call it a remake.
 None of the original plot or characters appear here, and even some of the themes from the original are less recycled than reimagined.
-The main similarity shared is that a bunch of survivors take refuge in a mall during a zombie apocalypse, but not much else has stayed the same.
-Where the original took full advantage of the mall setting to tell us something about the characters, about the zombies, and show the advantages of a mall that make it an ideal location to take refuge in during a zombie apocalypse.
+The main similarity shared is that a bunch of survivors take refuge in a mall during a zombie apocalypse, but not much else stays the same.
+The original Dawn of the Dead took full advantage of the mall setting to tell us something about the characters, about the zombies, and to show the various strategic advantages of a mall that might have made it an ideal location to take refuge in during a zombie apocalypse.
 The original gave us zombies in a mall as a not-so-subtle wink to social satire that this film simply has no interest in – this is not a friendly or welcoming mall, but rather a death trap in disguise.

 This is not a complaint on its own – I don’t think the original is, or should be, sacred, and if you’re going to make a new version of something, you should be considering different elements.
 It’s interesting to consider this film in the context of Zack Snyder’s career arc as a “dark and gritty” filmmaker.
 But I think it’s highly effective here, even if it results in a quite different film.